Rajpreet0404/Group-8-Weather-App/README.md

-# Group-8-Weather-App
+⛅ Group 8 Weather App
-A weather app catered to outdoor sports players, coaches and trainers, implemented using React.
+A weather application tailored for outdoor sports players, coaches, and trainers.
+Built using React for the frontend and Express.js for the backend, this app provides detailed weather insights to help users plan training and match sessions efficiently.

-npm install chart.js react-chartjs-2
+🛠️ Features
-cd to backend
+Real-time weather updates

-in one terminal, run: npm install express cors
+Weather visualisation using charts

-then: npm install dotenv
+Clean and responsive UI

-then open another terminal, cd to gui-react-app run npm start
+Tailored for outdoor sports needs